Lectionary Bible Studies and Sermons

 1 Corinthians

-Grace and peace for God.
+Grace and peace from God.
 1:1-3

-[Seed logo] Introduction
+Introduction

 The passage

 v1.
 Paul sees his apostolic ministry as a calling, as a binding request from God.
 God's will in the matter certainly covers the initial calling, but also covers his apostolic ministry.
-This then is his authority, something the trouble-makers in the church do not possess.
+This then is his authority, something the trouble-makers in the church at Corinth do not possess.
 As for the mention of Sosthenes, we don't know much about him.
 He is probably not an apostle, but could be the Sosthenes of Acts 18:17.
 Obviously, he was assisting Paul and was accorded the title "brother".

 Peace be with you

-In liturgical churches which follow a "catholic" form, such as Anglican or Lutheran, there is a little greeting given during the service where the minister says "the peace of the Lord be always with you".
+In liturgical churches which follow a catholic form, such as Anglican or Lutheran, there is a little greeting given during the service where the minister says "the peace of the Lord be always with you".
 In some churches there is a time of personal greeting to those next to us.
 Each says "peace be with you."
 In our passage for study Paul gives his readers an ancient greeting that goes way back to Old Testament times.

 Greetings often become ritualized and devoid of power.
 "Good morning", which means "God be with you this morning", is an example.
 Yet, "peace" is still a very substantial greeting.
 The Jews, of course, still use it.
 They say " shalom", which means "peace be with you."
-Paul the apostle added the word "grace", grace being the substance of God's favour, and "peace" its outcome.
+Paul the apostle added the word "grace", grace being the substance of God's favor, and "peace" its outcome.

 ii] We are "called".
 We have the privilege of standing as one of God's "peculiar" people.
 We actually have the right to see ourselves as specially loved by God.
 This, of course, is none of our own doing; Jesus has done it all for us.
 We get into this chosen group by asking, seeking, knocking; we cry out for mercy and it is given.
 Such grace, such peace.